OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2021

 Sharing the Trails : The course links established trails around Mt.
 Olympus, from North-West to South-East, with rediscovered ancient pathways to form a seamless out-and-back loop.
 These trails stand as testament to the way people used to make a hard living through the natural mountain resources, logging, herding and foraging.
 Many people use the trails for hiking and recreation and OMT aims to foster a mutual respect and understanding between these different users and help communicate and promote the sharing of these trails.

 Eligible for participation are men and women aged from 20 to 69 years, who must meet specific qualification criteria.
-The number of athletes admitted in OMT is set at 200 (two hundred).
+The number of athletes admitted in OMT is set at 250 (two hundred fifty).
 The rationale behind this number is the maximum number of participants that can be reliably and safely supported by the organization and to be self-consistent in our commitment to minimize the environmental impact on the sensitive and protected natural area of Mount Olympus.
 The qualification for non-Greek residence athletes is their ITRA scoring which must be 400 or more points in L and/or XL and/or XXL category, or at least one 80K (50M) race in the last 3 years, which proves that they are active in ultras!
-Inscriptions for 2020 open on February 14th (20:00 CET) and close by completing the number of 200 participants.
-The registration fee is 115 (hundred and fifteen) euros and it is payable via the online payment system.
+Inscriptions for 2021 open on February 14th (20:00 CET) and close by completing the number of 250 participants.
+The registration fee is 120 (hundred and twenty) euros and it is payable via the online payment system.

 Included with the registration fee: